uhop/stream-chain/README.md

       return x;
     }
     ```
-  * *(since 2.2.0)* If it is an asynchronous generator function, each yield should produce a regular value.
+  * If it is an asynchronous generator function, each yield should produce a regular value.
     * In essence, it is covered under "special values" as a function that returns a generator object.
     ```js
     // produces multiple values: